Dragon Card Policy

 When fraudulent use of a Dragon Card is detected by the Dragon Card Office or a service provider*:

 - The Dragon Card must be confiscated.
-Service providers must immediately contact the Dragon Card Office so the card can be deactivated.
+Service providers must immediately contact the IT Help Desk so the card can be deactivated.

 - Service providers must have their own procedures regarding what, if any, attempt will be made to determine the identification of the individual attempting to fraudulently use the card.
 If known, the individual's name must be immediately forwarded to the Dragon Card Office along with the confiscated Dragon Card.